 Keeping a migraine diary will also help you identify early warning signs that you’re entering a migraine so that in the future you can take action sooner.
 For example, you can take painkillers earlier on rather than when it’s too late and the pain is already severe.

 - Stay Hydrated and Eat Regular Meals

 Try to drink the recommended two litres of water a day as dehydration can trigger migraines.
-Regular meals are important as they help you maintain level blood sugar, which is helpful because sometimes drops in blood sugar can also trigger a migraine.
+Regular meals are important as they help you maintain blood sugar levels, which is helpful because sometimes drops in blood sugar can also trigger a migraine.